antonbabenko/pre-commit-terraform/README.md

 pre-commit run -a
 ```

-or you can also build and use the prvodided Docker container, which wraps all dependencies by
+or you can also build and use the provided Docker container, which wraps all dependencies by
 ```bash
 # first building it
 docker build -t pre-commit .